epage/epage.github.io/blog/blog/redefining-failure.md

     .trace_with(|| self.trace().into())?;
 ```

+While the context API needs some work, the overall approach worked great and
+provides very help error messages to the user.

 ### `assert_cli`

+[`assert_cli`][assert_cli] provides assertions for program behavior to help
+with testing.

 This week, I started on a refactoring of `assert_cli` in an effort to move it
 to "1.0" for the CLI working group.
 I needed some new errors and rather than
-continuing to extend the existing brittle system, I thought I'd give `failure`
+continuing to extend the existing brittle system based on `error-chain`, I
-a try.
-I figured this was fine because 99% of `assert_cli` users are just
+thought I'd give `failure` a try.
+I figured this was fine because 99% of
-unwrapping the error in their tests rather than passing it along, making
+`assert_cli` users are just unwrapping the error in their tests rather than
-breaking error changes of little impact.
+passing it along, making breaking error changes of little impact.

-I structued `assert_cli` `error-chain` errors to leverage chaining.
+I structured `assert_cli`'s `error-chain` errors to leverage chaining.
 The chaining hierarchy is something like:
 - Spawn Failed
 - Assertion Failed
   - Status (success / failure) Failed